 It's your Assembly—so get involved!

 Once the final report for an inquiry is tabled in the Assembly everyone who contributed to the inquiry will be notified.
 Reports are available on the website and copies are available from the Committee Support office.
+Here is a list of recent reports.

 Each committee has a dedicated secretary that can provide you with assistance to participate in an inquiry.

 Written submissions: The best way to get your views considered by the committee is to prepare a written submission.
 There is no set format for a submission but it is important that the content addresses one or more of the terms of reference.
-A comprehensive guide to preparing a submission is available from the Committee Support office or on the Legislative Assembly website.

 Appearing at a public hearing: Once submissions have been received the committee will usually hold a public hearing to take oral evidence.
 The committee may invite some people to appear before the committee to ask them further questions about their submissions.